Rabbit Fever is a 2006 UK comedy by Ian Denyer. With Lisa Barbuscia, Julian Rhind-Tutt and Tara Summers.

 David Argue death Scene.
 The scene shows Argue being eaten while he vomits blood from his mouth.

 Pet Pack attack scene.
-Gregory Harrison pierces the Monstrous Hog's jugular and is drowned in arterial spray.
+Gregory Harrison pierces the Monstrous Hog's jugular and is drowned in

 The cut scenes were included as DVD extras on the subsequent Australia DVD release in 2006.